-After the fall and spring semesters (not after summer), the Committee on Student Scholastic Standing, composed of elected faculty and representatives of the deans in the School of Engineering, reviews and may take action on the record of every student whose semester GPA, cumulative GPA, or major GPA is 2.0 or lower.
+After the fall and spring semesters (not after summer or winter sessions), the Committee on Student Scholastic Standing reviews and may take action on the record of every student whose semester GPA, cumulative GPA, or major GPA is 2.0 or lower.
 These students may be placed on Warning, Probation or may be Dismissed from the School of Engineering.
 Students will be notified in writing of their academic standing.
-For students who are not performing at an acceptable level (Standards of Academic Progress-SAP), this may affect your financial aid, and may require an academic plan.
+Low academic performance can also impact your eligibility for financial aid.

-Students may view their grades at any time using the same log-in credentials to access RU email.
+Students may view their Rutgers grades here at any time using the same log-in credentials to access RU email.

-Students are placed on probation when the academic record and/or circumstances indicate that the student is in danger of being dismissed unless substantial improvement is shown.
-Students who, for the first time, have earned less than 2.0 in the cumulative GPA or major GPA are placed on academic probation.
+Students are placed on probation when they have earned less than 2.0 in the cumulative GPA or major GPA.
 Students are notified in writing of probationary status and the conditions of probation before the start of the next term.
-Students may view their grades at any time using the same log-in credentials to access RU email.
-Students who have pending grade changes may appeal the Probation status in writing to a dean in the Office of Academic Services.
+Students who have pending grade changes may appeal the Probation status in writing to your advising dean in the SoE.

 - the cumulative GPA is less than 2.0, or

-- Appeal: Students with legitimate extenuating circumstances can appeal the dismissal immediately after receiveing the dismissal notice.
-Legitimate extenuating circumstances often include documented physical or mental illness, documented illness/death in family, pending grade changes, or other extenuating circumstances.
+- Students with unforeseen, verifiable extenuating circumstances can appeal the decision after receiving the Dismissal Notice.
+Instructions on how and where to submit the appeal will be included on the Dismissal Notice.
+Appeals should not be sent to individual deans or advisors.
+Verifiable extenuating circumstances often include recent physical or mental illness, recent illness/death in family, pending grade changes, or other unforeseen extenuating circumstances.
 Appeal letters (typed, not handwritten) should summarize the extenuating circumstances, include documentation, and provide a realistic plan to overcome the circumstances.

-- Apply to another school: If you are not eligible for readmission, or if you choose not to return to RU, you can apply to another institution to finish your degree, where you will start with a fresh GPA.
+- If you are not eligible for readmission, or if you choose not to return to RU, you can apply to another institution to finish your degree, where you will start with a fresh GPA.

-The School of Engineering allows students to take one semester of non-engineering coursework in preparation for a transfer out of SOE.
-A student can be dismissed from SOE after completing 1 or more semesters of non-engineering coursework.
-If the cumulative gpa is below 2.0, but the semester GPA is above 2.3, the student can apply for a 2nd non-engineering semester (by seeing Dean Prendergast) in order to continue working on the cumulative GPA.
-In all other cases, the student will not be allowed to continue studies at Rutgers University in the next term and would need to go through the readmission process.
-Students may view their grades at any time using the same log-in credentials to access RU email.
+The School of Engineering allows students to take one semester of non-engineering coursework (major code: 001) in preparation for a transfer out of SoE.
+A student will be dismissed from SoE after completing one more semester of non-engineering coursework, with or without being on academic probation in the previous semester.
+If the cumulative GPA is below 2.0, but the semester GPA is above 2.3, the student can contact their advising dean and apply for a 2nd non-engineering semester to improve the cumulative GPA.
+In all other cases, the student will not be allowed to continue at Rutgers in the next term and would need to go through the readmission process.